Frunnze/Lab_4/README.md

-Creating scenarios of the simulation:
+/nCreating scenarios of the simulation:
 1. The scenarios are based on the customer’s decision (purpose) at the bank.

 2. When the customer enters the bank s/he has three choices: